Timo-Boll/AS3DR/README.md

-# dataset-of-AS3DR
+# AS3DR
-The dataset that utilized by the 3D stratigraphic modeling method AS3DR.
+The code of the 3D stratigraphic modeling method AS3DR.